Wilfrido Vargas

-Wilfrido Radamés Vargas Martínez (/es/; born April 24, 1949, in Altamira, Puerto Plata, Dominican Republic) is a Dominican trumpeter, vocalist, arranger, composer and producer.
+Wilfrido Radamés Vargas Martínez (/es/; born 24 April 1949) is a Dominican musician, composer, arranger and band leader.
 He was instrumental in making the merengue style a worldwide phenomenon.

 He was surrounded by musical influences; namely, his father Ramón, an accordionist and guitarist, and his mother Bienvenida, a flute player and guitarist.
 Vargas began his musical studies early, attending the Municipal Academy of Music beginning at age 10.

-He has been a trumpeter and a vocalist, but has also arranged, composed, and led his band, and is also a producer.

 Career

 1970s

 He began his career with the band Wilfrido Vargas y sus Beduinos by recording his first album in 1972.

-Alongside many Latin music super stars, he performed during the 1979 music festival Havana Jam.
+In 1976, Vargas and his band, Wilfrido Vargas y Sus Beduinos, performed at the Madison Square Garden alongside Los Hijos del Rey.
+In 1978, he released the song El Barbarazo which helped catapult his popularity in Latin America.
+It was also his first international hit.
+Alongside many Latin music artists, he performed during the 1979 music festival Havana Jam with the Fania All-Stars.

 1980s

-During the 1980s he had international commercial success with songs such as "El Barbarazo", "El Jardinero", "La Medicina","El Africano" and "El Loco y La Luna".

-Wilfrido appeared in the 1989 film "Que viva el merengue y la lambada".
+During the 1980s, he formed and directed many successful merengue groups including Las Chicas Del Can, The New York Band and Altamira Banda Show.
+He had international commercial success with songs such as "El Jardinero", "La Medicina", "El Africano" and "El Loco y La Luna".
+Vargas appeared in the 1989 film "Que viva el merengue y la lambada".